When faced with marking out a workpiece, either for positioning a hole to be drilled,

 and quicker method and be a more than adequate method of getting the dimension onto

-the workpiece, Photograph 1.
-The device will hold both 25mm and 20mm wide rules and
+the part, Photograph 1.
+The device will hold both 25mm and 20mm wide rules and would

-would normally be used as the photograph shows but where the dimension is being set
+normally be used as the photograph shows but where the dimension is being set from

-from the end of a narrow workpiece it can still be used if the gauge is turned over.
+the end of a narrow part it can still be used if the gauge is turned over.

 Thy Body 1